tolisso/java-advanced/README.md

 This course is a practical version of "OCP Java SE 11 part II".

-All code lays java at `java-solutions/info/kgeorgiy/ja/malko`
+All code lays at `java-solutions/info/kgeorgiy/ja/malko`
 ## Contents
 * arrayset - implementing NavigableSet according all invariants.
 * bank - simple application with server and user parts, imitating bank.
 Working on ports.